Research/art/teacher profile of a person

 Guest co-editor of an international academic journal – Industrial Relations: A Journal of Economy and Society (https://irle.berkeley.edu/industrial-relations/) University of California in Berkeley september 2020 -

-Reviewer in professional academic journals - e.g. Employee Relations, European Journal of Industrial Relations, Central European Journal of Public Policy Various academic journals 2010-
+Reviewer in professional academic journals - e.g. Capital and Class, Employee Relations, European Journal of Industrial Relations, Central European Journal of Public Policy Various academic journals 2010-

 Evaluator of scientific projects Open Society Poland June-September 2022